Data-Analytics-Center/Database_Manager/docs/API_Subpages/description.md

 ## Overview

+The Database Manager currently is an abstraction upon simply creating an SQLAlchemy Engine which is a trivial operation

+but there are so many ways to connect to a database it is best we all standardize on one way to do it.

+Also, there are pros and cons to different ways but this way is extremely versatile in that it can handle any type of connection

 ### Goals

 Database-Manager is an abstraction on top of python database packages meant to accomplish the following goals: